piroor/tweetbot.sh/README.md

 You need to prepare API keys at first.
 Go to [the front page](https://apps.twitter.com/), create a new app, and generate a new access token.

-If you hope to use DMs to control the running bot, you have to permit the app to access direct messages.
+If you want to use DMs to control the running bot, you have to permit the app to access direct messages.

 There are installer and uninstaller for systemd.
 Run `sudo path/to/tweetbot.sh/systemd/install.sh` or `sudo path/to/tweetbot.sh/systemd/uninstall.sh`.